freebsd/drm-kmod/README.md

 ### FreeBSD source code
 Folders `lindebugfs`, `linuxkpi`

 Code style and rules same as FreeBSD kernel.
-If a GPL'd file is copy-paste from Linux, it's OK to leave style as is.
+No new code should be added there, all new linuxkpi functions should be added in FreeBSD base.